Aish47/MTech_Project/Speed_Bump_Detection/Exp3_Training_twoClasses/README.md

 * Model 7 has slight improvement in performance compared to when trained as one class.
 * Unmarked speed bumps are now detected with more confidence.
+* Model 7 gives the better detection results compared to all other previous models.
 * False detection rate has decreased.
-* Model 7 gives the best detection results compared to all other previous models.
+But misclassification is still present as shadows get detected as unmarked speed bump.
+* Crosswalk is being misclassified as speed bump.
+* Light and weather condition leading to false detections.

 ## Future Work

 * There is still lot of scope for performance improvement.
-* Dataset collection going on in and around the campus to get a more local distribution of dataset.
-* Perform next experiment with bigger DNN.
+* A more inclusive dataset required which includes crosswalk, lane lines, speed bump, different weather and light conditions.
+* The wide variety of speed bump and small dataset proving to be challenge.
+* Working on Stereo Vision based speed bump detection, as a depth map can better differentiate bump in road irrespective of marking on speed bump.